Research

 Debt service remains in check

-Overall delinquency rates are low
+Overall delinquency rates are low, but rising

 Credit card delinquencies rising sharply